Dependent Types and the Art of HTTP Headers

 - length-indexed lists that allow us to write a SAXPY operation where passing vectors of different lists is a compile-time error

-- writing a "printf" clone where the type & number of subsequent arguments is computed at compile-time based on the format string, turning a failure to supply the correct number & type of replacement parameters into a compile-time error (my first segv was exactly such an error in using printf)
+- writing a "printf" replacement where the type & number of subsequent arguments is computed at compile-time based on the format string, turning a failure to supply the correct number & type of replacement parameters into a compile-time error (my first segv as a newbie programmer was exactly such an error in using printf)

 - writing type-safe heterogeneous lists